 The G96 uses the standard MediaTek Triple (3x) ISP paired with a neural processing unit.
 This is the only place where the G96 justifies its position as a successor to the G90T and G95.
 It can support a 108MP single camera module.
 The older two SoCs can only support up to 64MP.

 Apart from that, every other thing stays the same with the dual 16+16MP support and 4K video recording and playback.

 The display resolution remains the same as supported by the older two SoCs.
 That is to say that the G96 supports a max screen resolution of 2520x1080p (FHD+).

 The G96 also gets a boost in network connectivity from Cat.12 to Cat.13.
 The older two are stuck at Cat.12.

-The downgrade in processing power and no new additions to the SoC overall would is a bad move.
+The stagnation in processing power and slight GPU downgrade kinda turns me off.
 I mean, other than a new ISP which requires a lot of specifics to work, this is not an SOC worth upgrading to.
 I am a fan of MediaTek but this is so not it.

 Please leave a comment if you have any difficulty and remember to follow us on;